 A. Simplified, line editing is polishing the words on the page.
 This can be correcting subject/verb agreement, eliminating repetition, fixing spelling and grammar errors, cleaning up awkward phrasing, and so forth.
-Copyeditors also go a step further and make sure the book has everything it needs to be ready to publish – copyright details, permissions gathered, chapter titles matching up with Table of Contents, and so forth.
+Copyeditors also go a step further and make sure the book has everything it needs to be ready to publish – copyright details, permissions gathered, chapter titles matching up with the Table of Contents, and so forth.

 A. I will be happy to show you samples of my work for other clients, or better yet, let me work on a few pages of your manuscript!
 Then you can see the difference between what I offer, what another editor might offer, or what you can do yourself.
 A sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges, so I can determine the type of editing your manuscript requires.
 In return, it will give you an opportunity to get a feel for my editing style.
 This is the primary way I can estimate the number of hours for major editing projects and for you to feel good about what I’m adding to the project.

 A. For manuscripts: After you review my suggestions and comments on the sample edit, and you like what you see and agree with my hourly fee, then we can discuss the level of editing needed and how many hours I believe it will take.
 I’ll provide what I think is needed, you can choose to agree or disagree, then we’ll put together a cost estimate and editorial service agreement that makes both of us happy.
-A cost estimate takes into consideration word count, timing, and condition of the manuscript.
-Once we both agree with the terms, and we’ve both signed the editorial service agreement, I can begin working.
-I bill for every ten hours worked, and accept payment via personal check, Zelle, Venmo, or PayPal.
+A cost estimate takes into consideration the word count, timing, and condition of the manuscript.
+Once we both agree on the terms and we’ve both signed the editorial service agreement, I can begin working.
+I bill for every ten hours worked and accept payment via personal check, Zelle, Venmo, or PayPal.
 Super simple; I like it that way.

 A. Payments can be made via personal check, Zelle, Venmo, and PayPal.

 A. I can absolutely help you get your manuscript ready for self-publishing.
-This includes print, ebooks, and audio books.
+This includes print, ebooks, and audiobooks.
 I have numerous connections with other professionals who I work closely with through the process, guiding them and you to get the book you are happy with.
 Costs will vary, which we will need to discuss.

 A. That’s true to a certain extent; however, unless you already have a book contract, your manuscript will need to be as error-free as possible if you want to attract their attention.
 Agents and publishers receive thousands of manuscripts each year.
-If they receive two with equally compelling stories and one contains grammar, spelling, and punctuation mistakes, while the other is error-free, which one do you think they’ll accept?
+If they receive two with equally compelling stories and one contains grammar, spelling, and punctuation mistakes while the other is error-free, which one do you think they’ll accept?
 Don’t risk it!
 And don’t cheat yourself by pinching pennies to bypass a professional edit.
-You are worth it and so is your book.
+You are worth it, and so is your book.

 A. Unfortunately, no. I have to eat and pay my bills too!
 You wouldn’t ask your doctor to wait until you start feeling better before you pay him or her, would you?
 If you want your work to be taken seriously, consider the cost of editing as an investment in your writing success, just like any business investment you would make.
 I offer a service that will help you make your end-product better.

-A. Documents can be transferred using email, dropbox, or any other cloud-based, file-sharing service.
+A. Documents can be transferred using email, dropbox, or any other cloud-based file-sharing service.

 A. Yes.
 I use Track Changes in MS Word, plus I will send you a document outlining the major comments and changes, writing tips, or needs for clarification.
 See Track Changes Helps in the Resources section.